 Death and Personal Representatives: Valuation of assets at date of death and associated liaison with Specialist PT-IHT: Ascertained values: Valuation of assets: ascertained values: consideration by Specialist PT-Trusts and Estates IHT

-Simply because a value has been provided to Specialist PT - IHT, formerly CAR - IHT and before that the Capital Taxes Office, and has not been revised by that office does not mean that value has been `ascertained’ for the purposes of TCGA92/S274.
-On receipt of the statement setting out the details of the estate, the proposed values and details of how the estate devolves, Specialist PT - IHT may decide that it does not need to accurately assess the values of some or all of the assets.
+Simply because a value has been provided to Specialist PT – Trusts and Estates IHT and has not been revised by that office does not mean that value has been `ascertained’ for the purposes of TCGA92/S274.
+On receipt of the statement setting out the details of the estate, the proposed values and details of how the estate devolves, Specialist PT – Trusts and Estates IHT may decide that it does not need to accurately assess the values of some or all of the assets.
 This would be because the value of those assets does not affect the amount of any Inheritance Tax payable.
 This can happen in the following circumstances.